Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 In spite of the obviousness of this issue, it has become a [[ Frequently Asked Question | FAQ#wiki-ethernet-loops ]].

+More recent (and more complex) OpenFlow controllers do support multipath routing - consult your controller's documentation to determine if any special configuration is required.

 If you are building a fat-tree like topology, you may wish to take a look at [RipLPOX](http://github.com/brandonheller/riplpox), a basic datacenter controller implemented using POX.
 You may be able to use it as a starting point